 Main statistical findings

 Since mid-2003 total industrial output had been on a relatively steady growth path.
-The production level reached its highest value in April 2008 and then fell continuously for one year until in April 2009 when it was more than 22 percentage points below its former peak.
+The production level reached its highest value in April 2008 and then fell continuously for one year until in April 2009 when it was 21 percentage points below its former peak.
 Afterwards the indicator steadily increased again and regained over 90 % of its pre-crisis value by May 2011.
 In the second half of 2011 and in 2012, industrial production in the EU-28 was on a slow downward trend.
-Since early 2013 the index value is again slightly increasing (with an average monthly growth rate of 0.2%) but still only stands at around 94 % of its 2009 peak level (Figure 1).
+Since early 2013 the index value is again slightly but steadily increasing and in January 2018 reached almost 99 % of its 2009 peak level (Figure 1).

 When distinguishing between the main industrial groupings, data show that the production of capital and intermediate goods peaked just before or at the same time as total production and then fell rapidly for over one year until April 2009.
 Afterwards production in these areas recovered until the first half of 2011 and then saw a decline for almost two years.
 Since the end of 2012/early 2013 both display a moderate increase.

-The production of consumer durables reached its peak several months before total production.
-In the more recent past production levels in this industry sector developed even less favourably than total production.
-The development of non-durable consumer goods was less dramatic.
-Between January 2008 and August 2009 the European production in this industrial grouping fell by almost 7 percentage points (Figure 1).
+The production of consumer durables reached its peak several months before total production and had already been on a slow decline before the onset of the crisis.
+The development of non-durable consumer goods was less dramatic than in the other main industrial groupings.
+The overall decline in this sector was slower and amounted to only around 7 percentage points (Figure 1).
 Ever since the volume of non-durable consumer goods has developed much in line with total production.

 Table 1 shows a breakdown of the general development of the main industrial groupings in more detailed NACE divisions.
-The 2009 decline in production was particularly strong for machinery and equipment and for motor vehicles which together account for more than 16 % of total industrial production.
+The 2009 decline in production was particularly strong for machinery and equipment and for motor vehicles which together account for around one fifth of total industrial production.
 Considerable negative rates of change were also recorded for electrical equipment, for basic metals and fabricated metal products.
 The magnitudes of the various rates of change for consumer goods reflect consumers' possibilities and inclinations to adjust their consumption to the new circumstances in the economic crisis.
 (Table 1).
 The only sector that did not register a decline in production levels during the crisis years 2008 and 2009 was the pharmaceutical industry.

 The economic crisis did not start in all Member States at exactly the same moment (Table 2).
 Several countries (Estonia, Greece, Spain, Luxembourg, Malta and Portugal) already recorded rates of change below -4 % in 2008 but a relatively large number of countries still displayed positive growth rates of industrial production.
-In 2009 all EU countries experienced a fall in industrial production and the European average rate of decline was -14 %.
+In 2009 all EU countries experienced a fall in industrial production and the European average rate of decline was almost -14 %.
 In 2010 all EU countries with the exception of Greece, Croatia, and Cyprus had returned to positive growth rates.
 After two years of recovery the EU-28 as a whole in 2012 again displayed a negative industrial development.
 This downwards trend for the EU-28 continued for the following year.
 However the negative growth rates were smaller in 2013 than in 2012.
-In 2014 the EU returned to a positive growth which continued in 2015 and 2016.
-During the last three years particularly strong increases in industrial production (10nbsp;% or more) were recorded in the Czech Republic, Hungary, Romania, Slovenia, and Slovakia.
-The very high growth rates for Ireland are due to on-shoring activities of a few large multinational enterprises.
+In 2014 the EU returned to a positive growth which continued in 2015, 2016, and 2017.
+During the last three years particularly strong increases in industrial production (15nbsp;% or more) were recorded in the Czech Republic, Cyprus, Latvia, Poland, and Slovenia.

 Data sources and availability